tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 8.1.0
-	[NEW] Curvy Spline Segment: added the CP's Relative Distance to the info box [NEW] Create Mesh module: added a 3rd export button, to export meshes to both the scene and assets.
-		This is useful when you want to make a prefab out of the exported to scene gameobject [CHANGED] Made prefabs containing scripts from Curvy Splines openable in Play Mode [CHANGED] Position gizmo for Bezier handles is now slightly different than Unity's position gizmo This is to make it easier to distinguish the position gizmo of a Control Point from its handles' [CHANGED] Volume Spots module: the minimal allowed depth for objects was changed from 0.01 to 0.001 This is to allow for placement of smaller objects [OPTIM] Reduced various initialization times, as well as entering Play Mode and reload times This is especially visible in projects with a big number of scripts
+	[NEW] Curvy Spline Segment: added the CP's Relative Distance to the info box [NEW] Create Mesh module: added a 3rd export button, to export meshes to both the scene and assets This is useful when you want to make a prefab out of the exported to scene gameobject [CHANGE] Made prefabs containing scripts from Curvy Splines openable in Play Mode [CHANGE] Position gizmo for Bezier handles is now slightly different than Unity's position gizmo This is to make it easier to distinguish the position gizmo of a Control Point from its handles' [CHANGE] Volume Spots module: the minimal allowed depth for objects was changed from 0.01 to 0.001 This is to allow for placement of smaller objects [OPTIM] Reduced various initialization times, as well as entering Play Mode and reload times This is especially visible in projects with a big number of scripts